mrtheduts/powderpunk_mmo/logs/dev_ideas.md

 # Dev Ideas record

+## 2020-06-13
+### Design Ideas
+- Crafting fun as FFXIV;
+- Item quality;
+- Gambits;
+- Companions (with gambits);

 ## 2020-05-04
 ### Design Ideas
-- Try to mantain telnet, client and graphical client in one application.
+- Try to maintain telnet, client and graphical client in one application.

 ## 2020-05-03
 ### Design Ideas
-- Abstrair o hp para só porcentagem.
-Sem números brutos;
+- Abstract HP to just percentage - no absolute values;

 ## 2020-05-01
 ### Implementation Ideas